 As a professional developer you have to consider your audience.
 Mostly the people influencing your career in development are not the highly talented developers who can appreciate your code.
 In my experience, it is a collective of all developers, project managers, and recruiters.
 Because of this audience, you must do more than write good code.
 That good code must be seen and the effects of it must also be seen.

 It’s wrong to sell myself, it is politics, I don’t do politics, I just write code.

 If it’s so wrong to do, how come so many of us do it when we are interviewing for a new job?
 It’s like a courtship when they guy is taking the gal out to dinner and buying her flowers and romancing her, but as soon as they get married where did the romance go?
 Many of us developers are just like that.
-We polish our resumé and go out looking for the job, dressed up in a suit and tie, presenting ourselves as professionals, but then we get the job and we settle in, we turn off the charm.
+We polish our resumé and go out looking for the job, dress up in a suit and tie, present ourselves as professionals, but then we get the job and settle in, and we turn off the charm.
 It’s not wrong to keep the charm turned on, not only is it not wrong, it’s expected.

-How about the politics of it?
-Well yes, there are politics involved in selling yourself, but thinking you can be a technical person and completely ignore politics is a sure way to dead-end you career.
+What about the politics of it?
+Well yes, there are politics involved in selling yourself, but thinking you can be a technical person and completely ignore politics is a sure way to dead-end your career.
 Most developers want to reduce the amount of political situations they have to deal with, and I agree with that, but trying to ignore the problem to just make it go away is like trying to make a hungry lion go away by closing your eyes.
-Even if you are the best hacker in the world people skills are important.
+Even if you are the best hacker in the world, people skills are important.
 It is my strong opinion that every professional, developer or not, should read How to Win Friends and Influence People, by Dale Carnegie.

 I think there is also a large difference between tasteful marketing of a product or service and offensive or annoying marketing.
 Just like the XXX spam mail that shows up in your email unrequested, a developer can market themselves in an unsolicited and annoying way.
-On the the other hand…
+On the other hand…